tuck1s/sparkpost-traffic-gen/README.md

 The `webReporter.py` app depends on the Flask framework (and Gunicorn, or other suitable app server).
 You could consider this part optional if you are self-hosting.

+Install instructions for other platforms will be added to [CONFIGURING.md](CONFIGURING.md)

 ### Changing settings in the code